tnscorcoran/kogito-demo/README.md

 Under the covers Kogito uses Quarkus, a Red Hat sponsored open-source Java framework for fast and lightweight Java applications.

-Quarkus switches effort from application startup time to compile time

-e.g. some applications using XML as configuration need a huge amount of memory for XML parsing libraries
+Quarkus switches effort from application startup time to compile time, e.g. some applications using XML as configuration need a huge amount of memory for XML parsing libraries:
 - that are only used once, on application startup, then not needed
 - this has a big impact on startup time and memory
 - So when you move this processing to compile-time, all of these XML parsing classes and bloat can be removed from the runtime.

-there are numerous other similar optimisations Quarkus also does.
+There are numerous other similar optimisations Quarkus also does.

 Quarkus leverages a lot of existing standards and functionality including Servlets, CDI etc. So you don’t need to learn a new language, like GO, to write cloud native apps.